sassoftware/viya4-monitoring-kubernetes/samples/azure-monitor/README.md

 * `promethues.io/port`- metrics port
 * `promethues.io/scheme`- `http` or `https`

-5. After customizing the template,apply it to the cluster using this command:
+5. After customizing the template, apply it to the cluster using this command:

 ```bash
 kubectl apply -f /path/to/container-azm-ms-agentconfig.yaml